elainebroche-dev/pf5-iomha-prints/README.md

   - SECRET_KEY = os.environ.get('SECRET_KEY')

 - In Gitpod, in the project terminal window, to initialize the data model in the postgres database, run the command : python3 manage.py migrate
-- Make sure the project requirements.txt file is up to date with all necessary supporting files by entering the command : pip3 freeze --local > requirements.txt
+- Set up and admin user in the postgres db using the command : python3 manage.py createsuperuser
+- Set DEBUG flag to False in settings.py
 - Commit and push any local changes to GitHub.
 - In order to be able to run the application on localhost, add SECRECT_KEY and DATABASE_URL and their values to env.py

-### Configure Cloudinary to host images used by the application
-- Log in to Cloudinary - create an account if needed.
-To create the account provide your name, email and set up a password.
-For "primary interest" you can choose "Programmable Media for image and video API".
-Click "Create Account" and you will be sent an email to verify your account and bring you to the dashboard.
-- From the dashboard, copy the "API Environment variable" value by clicking on the "Copy to clipboard" link.
-- Log in to Heroku and go to the Application Configuration page for the application.
-Click on Settings and click on the "Reveal Config Vars" button.
-- Add a new Config Var called CLOUDINARY_URL and assign it the value copied from the Cloudinary dashboard, but remove the "CLOUDINARY_URL=" at the beginning of the string.
-- In order to be able to run the application on localhost, also add the CLOUDINARY_URL environment variable and value to env.py

 ### Connect the Heroku app to the GitHub repository
 - Go to the Application Configuration page for the application on Heroku and click on the Deploy tab.
 - Select GitHub as the Deployment Method and if prompted, confirm that you want to connect to GitHub.
-Enter the name of the github repository (the one used for this project is (https://github.com/elainebroche-dev/pf4-wayfarers-guided-hikes) and click on Connect to link up the Heroku app to the GitHub repository code.
+Enter the name of the github repository (the one used for this project is (https://github.com/elainebroche-dev/pf5-iomha-prints) and click on Connect to link up the Heroku app to the GitHub repository code.
 - Scroll down the page and choose to either Automatically Deploy each time changes are pushed to GitHub, or Manually deploy - for this project Manual Deploy was selected.
 - The application can be run from the Application Configuration page by clicking on the Open App button.
-- The live link for this project is (https://pf4-wayfarers.herokuapp.com/)

-### Executing automated tests
-- The existing automated jquery/javascript test can be executed using jest as follows :
-  - If jest is not installed then run the command : npm install --save-dev jest
-  - Run the js test file using the command : npm test

-- The existing automated django/python tests are executed using unittest as follows :
-  - Run the python tests using the command : python3 manage.py test
-  - To run just a subset of the tests, then append the application and test file name to the command, e.g. : python3 manage.py test hikebooker.test_models

-- Test coverage for the django/python tests can be reviewed using the coverage tool :
-  - If coverage is not installed then run the command : pip3 install coverage
-  - Execute the following series of commands to determine test coverage :
-    - coverage run --source=hikebooker manage.py test
-    - coverage report
-    - coverage html
-    - python3 -m http.server  (detailed results can be viewed via the browser in the htmlcov directory)

-### Final Deployment steps
-Once code changes have been completed and tested on localhost, the application can be prepared for Heroku deployment as follows :
-- Set DEBUG flag to False in settings.py
-- Ensure this line exists in settings.py to make summernote work on the deployed environment (CORS security feature): X_FRAME_OPTIONS = 'SAMEORIGIN'
-- Ensure requirements.txt is up to date using the command : pip3 freeze --local > requirements.txt
-- Push files to GitHub
-- In the Heroku Config Vars for the application delete this environment variable :  DISABLE_COLLECTSTATIC
-- On the Heroku dashboard go to the Deploy tab for the application and click on deploy branch
+- The live link for this project is (https://pf5-iomha-prints.herokuapp.com/)

+### Configure Amazon Web Services S3 to store static files and images
+- Log on to AWS account on aws.amazon.com - create an account if necessary
+- From the dashboard access the S3 services
+- Create a new 'bucket', it is recommended to give this a name similar to your application to make it easy to remember and use, choose a region close to you, uncheck "Block all public access" and acknowledge that the bucket will be public.
+Next, click on the new bucket to configure it.
+- Go to the properties tab and turn on static website hosting, fill in default values for index and error document settings - e.g. index.html and error.html and click on Save.
+- Go to the permissions tab and make 3 changes to configure the bucket :

+    - Step 1 Configure CORS :
+        - Paste the following CORS configuration string :
+    	[
+            {
+                "AllowedHeaders": [
+                    "Authorization"
+                ],
+                "AllowedMethods": [
+                    "GET"
+                ],
+                "AllowedOrigins": [
+                    "*"
+                ],
+                "ExposeHeaders": []
+            }
+        ]

+    - Step 2 Generate Policy:
+        - Go to the bucket policy area, click on Edit and click on policy generator.
+        - Choose S3 bucket policy from drop-down
+	    - Put asterisk in Principal field
+	    - Select get object from Actions drop-down
+	    - Copy ARN and paste into ARN box on the policy generator page
+	    - Click Add Statement
+	    - Click Generate Policy then copy the policy into the policy editor window
+        - Add /* to the end of the Resource key
+	    - Click Save

+    - Step 3 ACL :
+        - Go to the Access Control List area
+		- Set the list objects permission for everyone under the Public Access section and check the box to confirm you want this permission setting

+- Create a user to access the bucket through IAM as follows :
+    - Return to the services menu on the dashboard and access the IAM area
+    - Create a group
+    - On the same page click on Policies, then Create Policy, go to JSON table and select Import Managed Policy
+    - Click on Import managed policy on rhs
+	- Search for S3 and select AmazonS3FullAccess and click on Import
+	- Go back and get the Bucket Policy ARN (generated when bucket was created)
+	- Change the Resource value from * to ARN bucket and it's contents - e.g :
+        "Resource": [
+                    "arn:aws:s3:::pf5-iomha-prints",  (sensitive)
+                    "arn:aws:s3:::pf5-iomha-prints/*"
+                ]
+	- Click Next and then Review Policy
+	- Give the policy a name and click Create Policy
+    - Attach the policy to the group you created as follows : Go to groups, click on your group, go to the Permissions tab, click Add permissions and select Attach policies, select the policy created on previous step and click Attach permissions
+    - Create user to put into the group.
+Click Users on lhs, click Add User, assign name check the programmatic access checkbox, click on Next:Permissions.
+Add user to group, click through to the end and click Create User.

+- Download and save the generated csv which contains the users access and secret access keys
+- Update the AWS section of the settings.py file - replace the bucket name and region with the values you set up in the previous steps :

+			if 'USE_AWS' in os.environ:
+				# Bucket Config
+				AWS_STORAGE_BUCKET_NAME = 'pf5-iomha-prints'    <------ bucket name and region
+				AWS_S3_REGION_NAME = 'eu-west-1'
+				AWS_ACCESS_KEY_ID = os.environ.get('AWS_ACCESS_KEY_ID')
+				AWS_SECRET_ACCESS_KEY = os.environ.get('AWS_SECRET_ACCESS_KEY')

+- Add the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY config vars to heroku using the values from the downloaded cvs
+- Add USE_AWS = True to the Heroku config vars
+- Remove the DISABLE_COLLECTSTATIC config var at this point from Heroku
+- The custom_storages.py file that is part of this project will tell Django to use S3 to store static and media files when collectstatic is run
+- The remaining AWS configuration settings needed are already configured in this projects settings.py file
+- Go to the S3 dashboard and create a folder called media in the new bucket.
+Specify grant public-read access on the folder and tick the checkbox to confirm.

+### Configure STRIPE config vars and webhooks
+- Log in to your Stripe account - create one if necessary
+- Add STRIPE_PUBLIC_KEY and STRIPE_SECRET_KEY to the Heroku config vars, assign these variables values from your Stripe account dashboard
+- Create a webhook endpoint for use with your applications.
+On the stripe dashboard go to the Developers -> Webhooks area, click add endpoint, use the url of your Heroku application with '/checkout/wh/' tagged onto the end of the url string.
+When configuring the endpoint, the events to register to listen to are payment_intent_succeeded and payment_intent_failed
+- Once the endpoint is set up get the signing secret for the webhooks and save this value as a Heroku config var called STRIPE_WH_SECRET.

 #### The live link to the application can be found here - [P5 Iomha Prints](https://pf5-iomha-prints.herokuapp.com/)